anybody-test/support-wiki/All-about-AnyBody-Modeling-System.md

 The columns of Cm each correspond to one muscle and they are ordered like the list of "Strong Muscles" in the file.
 Similarly, each column of Cr corresponds to a component of a reaction force with Type equal to On.

+## Running AnyBody in batch mode

+The AnyBody Modeling System comes with a command line version included.
+It is named AnyBodyCon.exe ("Con" for console application), and you will find it in the directory where you install AnyBody.
+The command line version is - as the name indicates - a version of the AnyBody Modeling System with the user interface stripped off.
+This means that it is executed from a DOS command prompt or - more importantly - by a batch file or another software application.

+## Create and output function

+One possible method for easily viewing data (in Chart FX) imported from an AnyFunInterpol {} function is to use this attached bit of code.
+It resamples the data to be consistent with tStart and tEnd used in your study.
+One note is that the abscissa in the Chart 2d is by default the global time.
+If you want to see the data plotted against its real T values, you need to change the Chart 2d abscissa to use the 'adjustedTime_Data' in the outputFunData2.
+The curves will be the same, just the axis labels will be different.
+Media:interp_outputFun.Main.any uses the data file: Media:P1.txt.any (which you need to rename to P1.txt)

+## Is it possible to write Mathematical expressions in AnyScipt?

+Sure.
+Please refer to the section entitled "Variables and expressions" in the reference manual.
+Most algebraic functions you can think of are available.